aarmey/167L-materials/README.md

 #### 4.1.3.
 Independent Project Proposals:

-Labs 13, 14 and 15 will be dedicated to your Independent Project research.
+Labs 13, 14 and 15 will be dedicated to your independent project.
 More details will be provided in lecture.
 Briefly, you and your lab partner will propose your own hypothesis, design an experiment to test this hypothesis, and perform your experiments during lab sessions.
-Your Final Lab Reports will be based on these experiments.
+Your final lab reports will be based on these experiments.
 You will turn in a first draft of your proposals, discuss with your TA and make adjustments as necessary, and then turn in a final draft of your proposal.
 Proposal drafts will be worth 2 participation points each.

 ### 4.2.
 Lab Reports (27%):

-There will be *three Lab Report assignments* due throughout the quarter.
-For Lab Reports assignments, you will use data collected from the labs and answer critical thinking questions about your data.
-Specific information about the Lab Report requirements will be posted on CCLE.
-Reports are due by 12 PM on the due date (uploaded to CCLE).
+There will be *three lab reports* due throughout the quarter.
+These will use data collected from the labs and answer critical thinking questions about your data.
+Specific information about the lab report requirements is posted on the class website.

-Lab Report 1:
-~ Labs 1-4

-Lab Report 2:
-~ Labs 5-8

-Lab Report 3:
-~ Labs 9-12

 ### 4.3.
 Final Laboratory Report (15%):

 For the final lab report, you will present analysis of your independent lab experiments in the format of a short journal paper.
-More details on the exact requirements will be provided on CCLE and in the week 5 lecture.
+More details on the exact requirements are on the class website and in week 5 lecture.

 Although data from your group will be identical, laboratory reports must be worked on and turned in independently.
 Duplication of text or figures between laboratory reports will result in a zero on the assignment for both parties.
 Duplication of text or figures from reports from previous years also will result in a zero on the assignment.
 Slight or moderate variations in word choice, addition of words, word order, or sentence order is also considered duplication.
 It is just easier to start from scratch, than to work off of another report.

-Your final report *will be due during finals week, Thurs., December 13, 2018 at noon.* This will be 15% of your final grade.
+Your final report *will be due during finals week.* This will be 15% of your final grade.

 ### 4.4.
 Exams (35%):